x3zapper/tp/docs/UserGuide.md

 **A**: **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 **Q**: I can't seem to be able to store my timezone value correctly.
 It keeps rounding off to a different number.
 Is my application broken?
 **A**: You seem to be trying to store a value where the **fractional part is >12 digits** (e.g., take a value like `12.55`, `12` is the integer part and `0.55` is the fractional part).
 Due to how Java works, this fractional part may be rounded up causing a value like `23.999999999999999` to be treated as `24.0`.
-However, this is not an as UTC time offsets will never require this level of precision.
+However, this is not an issue as UTC time offsets will never require this level of precision.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. The application's main window has a bug where text that is too long may appear to get cut off appear as `...`.
 As a temporary measure, we have implemented a scrollbar for a contact's note information as this is the most likely field that will exceed the application's display capabilities.
 This issue will be fixed in a future version.
+2. If a contact's note is too long, it **may** cause performance issues.

 --------------------------------------------------------------------------------------------------------------------